 Oregon is proud of its commitment to and ongoing support for students in elementary, secondary, and higher education.
 As prescribed by the MOE agreement, Oregon did not reduce funding support for K-12 education.
-Rather, the State of Oregon made a historic investment in public education with the passage of the Student Success Act.
-The Act infused additional education funding to its base allotment with the purpose of expanding resources, recovering from the pandemic's effects, and fixing systemic inequalities in educational programs for K-12 schools and students.
-This financial commitment resulted in an overall funding increase for education which exceeded the per-pupil aid appropriations and baseline levels of funding provided during State fiscal years 2017, 2018, and 2019.
+Rather, the State of Oregon created a new revenue source, known as the Corporate Activities Tax (CAT) in 2019 for the dedicated purpose of infusing over \$1 billion more per year into our public K-12 education and early learning systems.
+This tax, passed as part of the Student Success Act, resulted in an overall funding increase of \$6.5 billion for K-12 education since its creation.